rticommunity/rtiroutingservice-plugins/examples/mqtt-shapes/README.md

 2. Configure required environment variables

-    - If you plan on using `make`, store them in file `examples/mqtt/config.mk`:
+    - If you plan on using `make`, store them in file `config.mk` in the repository's root:

     ```sh
     CONNEXTDDS_DIR     ?= /path/to/rti_connext_dds \